Nek5000/NekDoc/source/faq.rst

    By default Nek5000 outputs solution files in the binary ``0.f%05d`` format.
 These can be read by both VisIt and ParaView in conjunction with a meta-data file.
 For more information see `here <https://nek5000.github.io/NekDoc/quickstart.html#visualization>`_.

-.. topic:: How do I obtain values of variables at a specific point?
+..
+How do I obtain values of variables at a specific point?

-   to do
+..   to do

 .. topic:: Why is ``userbc`` only getting called for certain element faces?